Amenhotep III: Monuments and legacy

-Amenhotep has the distinction of having the most surviving statues of any Egyptian pharaoh, with over 250 of his statues having been discovered and identified.
-Since these statues span his entire life, they provide a series of portraits covering the entire length of his reign.
+Amenhotep has the distinction of having the most surviving statues of any Egyptian pharaoh, with over 250 identified.
+These statues provide a series of portraits covering the entire length of his reign.

-When Amenhotep died, he left behind a country that was at the very height of its power and influence, commanding immense respect in the international world; however, he also bequeathed an Egypt that was wedded to its traditional political and religious certainties under the Amun priesthood.
+When Amenhotep died, he left behind a country at the very height of its power and influence, commanding immense respect in the international world.
+However, it was a country wedded to age-old political and religious certainties under the Amun priesthood.

-The resulting upheavals from his son Akhenaten's reforming zeal shook these old certainties to their very foundations and brought forth the central question of whether a pharaoh was more powerful than the existing domestic order as represented by the Amun priests and their numerous temple estates.
-Akhenaten even moved the capital away from the city of Thebes in an effort to break the influence of that powerful temple and assert his own preferred choice of deities, the Aten.
-Akhenaten moved the Egyptian capital to the site known today as Amarna (though originally known as Akhetaten, 'Horizon of Aten'), and eventually suppressed the worship of Amun.
+The resulting upheavals from his son Akhenaten's reforming zeal shook these old certainties to their foundations, and forced the momentous question whether a pharaoh was more powerful than his society as represented in the worship of Amun.
+Akhenaten even moved the capital away from Thebes, the center of Amun's worship, and built Amarna, a city dedicated to his new deity, the Aten.